MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-This returns the first five books ordered by title in descending order.
+will return the first five books ordered by title in descending order.

 ## GraphQL operations on entity relationships

-With your GraphQL endpoint operational, you probably want to take advantage of GraphQL's ability to handle complex requests.
-For example, you may want to get all the Books in your library along with the Authors they've written.
+With your GraphQL endpoint operational, you probably want to take advantage of GraphQL's ability to handle complex requests.For example, you may want to get all the Books in your library along with the Authors they have written.
 In order to achieve that, you need to let Data API Builder know that you want that relationship to be available to be used in queries.
-We've defined the
+We have defined the
 data models in such a way that they can be queried at once.

 Using GraphQL you can now execute queries like: